 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Cornell University School of Civil Engineering, "Cornell University School of Civil Engineering Tests on light beams of cold-formed steel" (1940).
-Center for Cold-Formed Steel Structures Library.
-Paper 206.
+CCFSS Library (1939 - present).
+206.